allfed/LosingIndustryCropYields/README.md

 # Setup

+## Setup using Colab

 In GitHub, navigate to the `notebooks` folder and click on the notebook you want to run.
 Then, click the "Open in Colab" button at the top of the notebook.
 This will open the notebook using Colab - just follow the instructions in the notebook.
 For anyone new to Colab, you can go through an intro demo here: https://colab.research.google.com/notebooks/basic_features_overview.ipynb

-Coming soon here: a description of each notebook in this repo

-## Setup using Colab
+See "what each file does" section below for an introduction to each notebook.

 ## Setup using a local dev environment (only recommended for advanced users)